Sara Errani: 2012: Major singles final, doubles No. 1

+2013: Singles top 5, doubles No. 1

 Errani was the seventh seed at the Australian Open, where she had reached the quarterfinals in 2012.
 However, she was defeated by Carla Suárez Navarro in the first round.
 In the doubles tournament, Errani, partnering with Vinci, won her third Grand Slam title, beating Australian wildcards Ashleigh Barty and Casey Dellacqua in the final.

 She reached the finals of the Open GDF Suez in Paris, losing to Mona Barthel.

 At the Qatar Ladies Open, she won her third doubles title of the year, with Vinci, beating Petrova and Srebotnik in the final.
 One week later, she reached the semifinals of the Dubai Tennis Championship, beating Nadia Petrova in three sets.
 Here, she defeated her doubles partner Roberta Vinci, reaching her second singles final of the year where she lost to Petra Kvitová in three sets.
-At the Abierto Mexicano Telcel, Errani reached her third final of the year (the second in a row) facing Carla Suárez Navarro.
+At the Abierto Mexicano, Errani reached her third final of the year (the second in a row) facing Carla Suárez Navarro.
 She won the final in two sets, her seventh singles title.

-At the Mutua Madrid Open, where, defeating Urszula Radwańska, Sorana Cîrstea, Varvara Lepchenko, and Ekaterina Makarova, she reached the semifinals, her first in a WTA Premier Mandatory, where she was beaten by Serena Williams in straight sets.
-She reached the semifinals at Internazionali BNL d'Italia, where she was defeated by Victoria Azarenka.
+At the Madrid Open, where, defeating Urszula Radwańska, Sorana Cîrstea, Varvara Lepchenko, and Ekaterina Makarova, she reached the semifinals, her first in a WTA Premier Mandatory, where she was beaten by Serena Williams in straight sets.
+She reached the semifinals at Internazionali d'Italia, where she was defeated by Victoria Azarenka.

 As fifth seed, she played at French Open and lost in the semifinals to Serena Williams.
 In doubles, with Roberta Vinci, she reached her fifth Grand Slam final, losing to the Russian team of Ekaterina Makarova and Elena Vesnina.
-The followingmonth, she reached the finals in Palermo, where she was defeated by Roberta Vinci.
+The following month, she reached the final in Palermo where she was defeated by Roberta Vinci.

-She qualified for the Tour Championships for the second consecutive time, either in single and double.
+She qualified for the Tour Championships for the second consecutive time, either in single and doubles.

-No one in the world - on current format - made it before, qualifying for single and double for two years in a row.